AdrianWeishaeupl/AutoFLpy/docs/usage.rst

 			"arduino_flight_data_file_path": "Path to arduino data.
 If blank, finds the path to the sample data", "checklist_data_file_path": "If blank, uses the sample checklist file path", "metar_file_path": "METAR data collected will be stored here.
-If blank, creates folder in the current directory", "flight_log_destination": "Destination for the generated flight logs.
+If blank, creates folder in the current directory", "flight_log_destination": "Destination for the generated flight reports.
 If blank, creates folder in the current directory", "start_time_hours": "HH - 24 hr clock",
 			"end_time_hours": "HH - 24 hr clock"
 		},